-The Auckland Allergy Clinic is the longest established private allergy clinic in Auckland, New Zealand.
-The clinic was established in Remuera in 1994 and moved to Jervois Road, Herne Bay at the end of 2000.
+The Auckland Allergy & Eczema Clinic (formerly Auckland Allergy Clinic) is the longest established private allergy clinic in Auckland, New Zealand.
+The clinic was established in 1994 and is now at home in our purpose designed premises in Cowan Street, Ponsonby.
 The clinic treats both adults and children with all allergic diseases.

 - Blood tests

 - Specific allergen immunotherapy: injection and sublingual (under the tongue) forms.

 Our team use only scientifically proven diagnostic tests and treatment options that are evidence based and internationally recognised.
 We adhere to best practice guidelines of the Australasian Society of Clinical Allergy & Immunology (ASCIA) and the European Academy of Allergy & Clinical Immunology (EAACI).